bitmovin/bitmovin-player-flutter/CONTRIBUTING.md

 1. Start the example app by running the command `flutter run` inside the `example/` directory
     1. If you see an error that signing for "Runner" requires a development team, follow the instructions in the section for [getting started with iOS development](#for-ios-development)

-## Issues

-With bugs and problems, please try to describe the issue as detailed as possible to help us reproduce it.

 ## Pull Requests

 Before creating a pull request, please